 Air Circulation

 Ceiling fans are known for circulating a cool breeze, but they can also circulate warm air.
 When turning counterclockwise, they blow air that feels cool downward into the room.
-If you switch the spin direction to clockwise and set the fan on a low speed, it will actually circulate warm air that has collected at the ceiling throughout the room.
+If you switch the spin direction to clockwise and set the fan on a low speed, it will circulate warm air collected at the ceiling throughout the room.
 Either way, fans increase ventilation that, along with open windows, helps reduce the spread of viruses in the air.

 Energy Efficiency

 Air conditioners reduce the indoor temperature and are often necessary for comfort in hot climates, but they cost far more to install and run than a ceiling fan.
-For comparison, a ceiling fan uses about 40 watts per hour at medium speed, whereas a central air conditioner uses 2,000–5,000 watts per hour.
+A ceiling fan uses about 40 watts per hour at medium speed, whereas a central air conditioner uses 2,000–5,000 watts per hour.
 You can save electricity and thus money on air conditioning by only running your fan in milder weather.
 You can also keep your AC on a lower setting if you use a fan at the same time.

 Lighting